 Jesus Himself is the key that unlocks the meaning of every biblical text.
 Understanding who Jesus is—both who He claims to be and how He Himself reads the Scriptures—is the first and most critical hermeneutical task . . .
 His life, death, resurrection, and ascension fulfill the old covenant law and restore a desolate humanity to communion with God (Eph.
 2:11–16).
 Without His divinely ordained and obedient sacrifice for sinners, the whole Bible, but especially the Old Testament, is rendered incoherent.-Anne Carlson Kennedy

 When we look at the text in Exodus 31:16, we can see why at the time it was given, Judaism might have concluded that the phrase “a perpetual covenant” meant that the covenant would last literally until the end of time.
 At that time, Israel had no idea there was going to be a New Covenant.
-That wouldn’t be fully revealed until the prophet Jeremiah (See: Jeremiah 31).
+That wouldn’t be revealed until the prophet Jeremiah.
 However, Christians have the benefit of reading this passage in light of the cumulative story of the entire Bible.
 Because of the new information God later revealed, we know He promised a New Covenant (Jer 31:31-34), which was inaugurated in the first century through Yeshua’s death on the cross (Matt 26:28; Luke 22:20; 1 Cor 11:25).
 And we know the Old Covenant was made obsolete and outdated because of Yeshua’s sacrifice (Heb 8:13).
 In light of this newer information, it becomes obvious that the Hebrew phrase ovlam berit (perpetual covenant)in Exodus 31:16 could not have meant “until the end of time.”
-It must have instead been referring to a long, indefinite duration.
+It must have instead meant something like a long, indefinite duration.

 The Everlasting Priesthood